cadojo/CommonLicenses.jl/README.md

 post, or whatever.
 You need to re-find the contents of this license.
 Not a big deal, but this gets a bit cumbersome, right?

-Enter: `Licenses.jl`.
-This package provides every standard license tracked by the [SPDX License List](https://spdx.org/licenses/).
-So all you need to do is install this package, and print your desired license wherever you want it!
+Enter: `CommonLicenses.jl`.
+This package provides every standard license tracked by the [SPDX License List](https://spdx.org/licenses/), so all you need to do is install this package, and print your desired license wherever you want it!

 ## Usage